Flawless Skin: The Best Routine for Dry Skin Care

 Serums deliver concentrated ingredients to tackle dryness at a deeper level.
 Lightweight yet potent, they’re perfect for layering under heavier creams.

-**How to Do It**: Look for a serum with hyaluronic acid to plump skin or squalane to mimic natural oils.
+How to do it: Look for a serum with hyaluronic acid to plump skin, squalane to mimic natural oils, or niacinamide to support the barrier.
 Apply a few drops to damp skin after toning—this helps trap water—and gently massage in for even absorption.

 Step 5: Lock in Moisture with the Right Cream

-The cornerstone of any dry skin routine is a thick, nourishing moisturizer.
+The cornerstone of any dry-skin routine is a thick, nourishing moisturizer.
 Lightweight lotions won’t cut it when your skin craves serious hydration.

-Step 6: Suncream – A Must-Have
+Step 6: Sunscreen—A Must-Have

-Dry skin is extra vulnerable to UV damage, which can worsen texture and lines.
+Dry skin is extra vulnerable to UV damage, which can worsen texture and fine lines.
 Skipping SPF leaves it exposed, even on cloudy days.

-Step 7: Nighttime Care – Repair While You Sleep
+Step 7: Nighttime Care—Repair While You Sleep

+Your skin repairs itself overnight, so nighttime care matters.
 A hydrating mask can supercharge your routine, giving dry skin an extra dose of relief.
-It’s like a spa treatment at home.

 Lifestyle Tips for Healthy, Hydrated Skin

--Hydrate Inside**: Drink plenty of water daily—dry skin starts from within.
+- Hydrate from within: Drink plenty of water daily—dry skin starts from within.

--Humidifier**: Run one at night to add moisture to the air, especially in winter.
+- Use a humidifier: Run one at night to add moisture to the air, especially in winter.

--Avoid Irritants**: Skip fragranced products or alcohol-heavy formulas that sting.
+- Avoid irritants: Skip fragranced products or alcohol-heavy formulas that sting.

 Adapting Your Routine